Function of lungs

 - Lack of insurance for lung transplantation, or resources to cover post-transplant medications or follow-up

-In order to determine if you are a candidate for lung transplantation, a comprehensive evaluation is undertaken at our center.
+In order to determine if you are a candidate for lung transplantation, a comprehensive evaluation is performed at our center.
 This evaluation includes a series of tests and consultations, which are spread over a period of four days.
-The pre-transplant office will provide you with this schedule, which is usually scheduled a month or two after your first visit.
-Patients who live several hours away from Gainesville could stay in a hotel for the four days.
-Driving daily to the appointments for patients who live within an hour drive from Gainesville would also been on option.
+The pre-transplant office will provide you with this schedule.
+Patients who live several hours away from Gainesville should plan to stay in a hotel during their evaluation.

 - Chest X-ray